- The GPS program allows offenders to return to their respective communities to begin the reintegration process.

 No. Placement involves a screening and review process.
 Each offender who is considered has a complete criminal history background review before placement in the program.
 ODOC reserves the right to deny placement to any offender considered a security risk or a threat to public safety.

-Offenders assigned to this program are required to pay ODOC a monitoring fee not to exceed $5.50 per day for passive monitoring or $13.50 per day for active monitoring, not to exceed $300 per month.
+Offenders assigned to this program are required to pay ODOC a monitoring fee not to exceed $5.50 per day for monitoring.

 Offenders must be able to furnish a cellular phone, if required, or have telephone equipment and service that supports the monitoring technology.